CONSTITUTION

 5. “Special resolution” means a resolution adopted by a majority vote of not less than 75% of eligible voters present at a meeting.

-6. “Students with a disability” means any person who self-identifies as someone with a long term physical, mental, intellectual or sensory impairment that in interaction with various barriers may hinder their full and effective participation in the social and academic life of UVIC on an equal basis with others.
+6. “Students with a disability” means any person who self-identifies as someone with a physical, mental, intellectual or sensory impairment that in interaction with various barriers may hinder their full and effective participation in the social and academic life of UVic on an equal basis with others.

 9. “UVSS” means the University of Victoria Students Society.